 Design is visual and for most of us design certainly is a visual element.
 But the process of designing encompasses more than just the visuals.
 We never design for a platform we design for people and while designing for people we need to have a thorough understanding of what they see, what they hear, what they smell, what they taste and what they touch.
-Digital design exists in the spatial world, therefore it is very important as a designer to understand X, Y and Z of the spatial world to design awesome product experiences.
+Digital design exists in the spatial world, therefore it is very important as a UI/UX designer to understand X, Y and Z of the spatial world to design awesome product experiences.

-Flow – Design process at BiCSoM
+Flow – The UI/UX Design process at BiCSoM

-- Stake holder discussion – activities in this task includes
+- Stakeholder discussion – activities in this task includes:

-- Lego modeling,
+- Lego modeling

 - Business Model canvas &

-- Stake holder interview
+- Stakeholder interview

-Phase 2 – Based on the task completions and reports of phase 1, phase 2 starts with following key activities:
+Based on the task completions and reports of phase 1, phase 2 starts with following key activities: